SaKarolina/movie-search-react/README.md

 _33 group individual homework project_

 This project is for **educational** purposes only.
-Task: create a movie search the same as in the example.
+Task: create a movie search the same as for example.

 Site published at: https://sakarolina.github.io/movie-search-react/